GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

 ### Starting a new timespan

-Starting a new timespan (and finishing the others):
+Starting a new timespan (and completing the others):

 `-s newspan -tn <task name>`